 “Needles cause a great deal of distress for my son and he just won’t let anyone near him.
 I had already tried to prepare him, but Teamwork gave me lots of extra advice, and also suggested I request a particular vaccine which would give less side effects – seeing as he cannot communicate to tell me he’s feeling poorly, this was really useful.
 Weavers Medical Centre have been absolutely brilliant too.
 The doctors went out of their way with arrangements before we even got there and then spent over an hour trying to comfort and reassure my son.
 I am so grateful to have been listened to and supported.”

-For more information on Teamwork Trust and the Living & Learning programme, visit www.teamworktrust.co.uk.
+For more information visit Teamwork Trust and the Living & Learning programme.